 New Alumni Leaders

-The Johns Hopkins Nurses’ Alumni Association has welcomed Fernando Mena-Carrasco, MSW, MSN ’18, BSN ’15 as its president and Korrina Lau, MSN ’08, BSN ’05 as vice president.
+The Johns Hopkins Nurses’ Alumni Association (JHNAA) has welcomed public health nurse and researcher Fernando Mena-Carrasco, MSW, MSN ’18, BSN ’15 and now a PhD student at the Johns Hopkins School of Nursing, as its president.

-Korrina Lau worked as a bone marrow transplant nurse for eight years at Johns Hopkins Hospital while earning her MSN.
-Lau worked as a community based medical oncology nurse practitioner and a radiation oncology NP at University of Maryland Medical Center, before moving home to California.
-Lau is an oncology therapeutic area field trainer for the biotech firm Genentech, currently on rotation as a breast oncology marketer.
+Lau worked as a bone marrow transplant nurse for eight years at Johns Hopkins Hospital while earning her MSN.
+Lau worked as a community based medical oncology nurse practitioner and a radiation oncology NP at University of Maryland Medical Center before moving home to California, and is an oncology therapeutic area field trainer for the biotech firm Genentech, currently on rotation as a breast oncology marketer.

 “For me, the Johns Hopkins School of Nursing was integral in the discovery of my passion for oncology, bringing care to patients in underserved communities, and educating on new treatments for various disease states,” Lau says.
 “My career was founded on these passions, and so when I heard the JHNAA was expanding its representation across the nation, I wanted to join to give back to the institution and community that had shaped me.”